junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas stands there staring at the image.
 The sketch isn't accurate, the stubbles and freckles are wrong, but the eyes are vivid.
 He looks into the eyes, having a weird feeling that the eyes have their own lives and can see through him, knowing all the dirty little secrets that are eating him up.

 Cas shifts uneasily, but he can't take his eyes away.
-His gaze follows the jawline of his figure, and the shape of his nose, before landing back onto the eyes that are black and white on the image.
+His gaze follows the jawline of his figure, and the shape of his nose, before landing back onto the eyes that are black and white in the image.
 He thinks about the emerald color of his eyes.

 One of the bank guards walks out, asking if he has seen the man.